-Real vocal power comes from using the natural power that’s already in your voice; not pushing it.
+Real vocal power comes from using the natural power that’s already in your voice, not from pushing it.

 And if you’re forcing those notes, usually they don’t sound good.

-But we love the singers that get that easy power into their sound!
+But we love the singers who can get that easy power into their sound!

 Freddie Mercury, John Legend, Adele, Stevie Wonder, Paul McCartney, Aretha Franklin…